AnoukSmet/Naturazy/README.md

 <a></a>
 #### Structure
-I have chosen to use [Bootstrap4](https://getbootstrap.com/) to create an overall structure for my website.
+I have chosen to use [Bootstrap](https://getbootstrap.com/) to create an overall structure for my website.
 Bootstrap provides various elements of CSS and Javascript which is very helpful to keep a good structure on your page.
-As Bootstrap4 is designed for mobile first, I will be certain that my website functions well on mobile.
+As Bootstrap is designed for mobile first, I will be certain that my website functions well on mobile.

 [Back to Top](#table-of-contents)